artefactory/redis-player-one/README.md

 ## **Run the app on a Saturn Cloud Deployment instance**

 You can easily create a deployment instance to run your app in Saturn Cloud by copying the recipe stored in the file `saturn-deployment-recipe.json` at the root of the project.
-Here is the instruction to create your own instance:
+Here are the instructions to create your own instance:

 1. First, you'll need to parametrize your credentials in Saturn Cloud so your instance can access them.
 Go to "Secrets" > "New", and create a secret for the 4 credentials variables you exported earlier.

 2. Then, go to "Resources" > "New Deployment" > "Use a Recipe", and paste the content of `saturn-deployment-recipe.json` in the open window.
 A deployment instance will be created with app parameters.

 3. Finally, you'll need to add the credentials that are necessary to run your app.
 After creating the instance, select it in "Resources", then go to "Secrets" > "Attach Secret Environment Variable", and select in the dropdown menu the secrets you defined in step 1.
-Be sure to assign corresponding environment variable name to them.
+Be sure to assign the corresponding environment variable names to them.

 4. Now you're ready to go!
 Click on "Overview" > "Start", and once the app is running, you can access it by clicking on the provided public URL.